 Students will be introduced to the basic concepts of computer programming and Excel to solve engineering problems.
 Gain knowledge of basic procedural programming concepts.
 Become proficient in the use of Excel and Excel Macros.
 Enhance problem solving skills.
 Gain experience in solving engineering problems using a software tool.

-This module introduces students to the structural design concepts and applications of structural steelwork and reinforced concrete.
-The basic principles are covered and design examples for design to the relevant sections of the Eurocodes are given.
+This module introduces students to the structural design concepts and applications of structural steelwork, reinforced concrete and other common building materials .
+The basic principles are covered and design examples (for design to the relevant sections of the Eurocodes) are given.

 This module builds on the first year with further exploration into topics introduced in "Structural Engineering in the Built Environment 1".
 Students are introduced to advanced and emerging materials used in Civil and Architectural Engineering, deeper theoretic and applied understanding of structural behaviour and systems and continue to develop their knowledge and understanding of industry standard structural design tools.
 All within the context of ensuring structures are constructed to ensure buildings and infrastructure assets are safe, resilient, sustainable, economical and buildable

 This module provides students with an introduction to thecontexts of transport and infrastructure, and the skills required by aprofessional engineer operating in this sector.

 The module focusses on the essentials of data analysis and interpretation, engineering experimentation, measurement techniques and principles of instrumentation.